Airtable

 Airtable allows storing images as an Attachment field type in a Base.
 This field type allows attaching images, documents, and any other file type that can be viewed or downloaded.

-Consider the example below.
-It has five rows of data, where each row has a column called Attachments.
+Consider the example below where each row has a column called Attachments.

 {